Qalandar Bakhsh Jurat

-Qalandar Bakhsh Jurat (born Yahya Khan), was an Indian poet of the Lucknow school.
-He was born 1748 in Delhi but spent his childhood in Faizabad and later migrated to Lucknow.
+Qalandar Bakhsh Jurat was an Indian poet of the Lucknow school.
+His real name was Yahya Aman.
+He was born in about 1748 in Delhi but spent his childhood in Faizabad and later migrated to Lucknow.
 He was the disciple of Mirza Jafar Ali Hasrat and a close friend of Insha Allah Khan 'Insha'.
 He is known for depicting romantic encounters with the beloved in lurid details.
-Jurat lost his eye sight in the prime of youth.
+Jurat lost his eyesight in the prime of youth.
 He was fond of Poetry since his childhood.
 He was expert in Music and Astrology.

-He was not a highly educated person but he was sharp-witted and imaginative and was a regular at the court of Sulieman Shikoh.
+He was not a highly educated person, but he was sharp-witted and imaginative and was a regular at the court of Sulieman Shikoh.
 He was a fluent writer of ghazals.
 He died in Lucknow in 1809.
 A collection of his ghazals – Kuliyaat e Jurat, was last published in 1968 by Majlis Taraqii e Adab, Lahore.